jonnyhoeven/workshop/README.md

 ### Access the cluster using Lens

-Setup Lens to use the new cluster by adding a new cluster from the [kubeconfig.yaml](kubeconfig.yaml) file.
+Setup Lens to use the new cluster by adding your new [kubeconfig.yaml](kubeconfig.yaml) file.
 ::: info View contents of kubeconfig file and add to Lens

 ```bash